-Our startup phase operating expenses have consisted solely of professional fees, administrative expenses and rent.
+Our startup phase operating expenses consisted primarily of professional fees and administrative expenses.
 Future operating expenses will consist of indirect personnel costs, including fringe benefits, insurance and facility costs, travel and entertainment, depreciation and amortization, marketing and sales, professional services such as legal and accounting, and other general and administrative costs.